orchidsoftware/platform/readme.md

 ## Introduction

-Platform gives you a simpler and faster way to create professional-quality business applications for Laravel framework.
+Platform gives you a simpler and faster way to create professional-quality business applications usage Laravel framework.
-Using application templates, saves the time and effort of building from scratch, without sacrificing the flexibility needed to create custom applications.
 Documentation can be found at [ORCHID website](http://orchid.software).

 ## Installation